spryker/spryker-docs/docs/pbc/all/miscellaneous/202212.0/install-and-upgrade/install-the-rest-schema-validation-glue-api.md

 ---
-title: Glue API - REST Schema Validation feature integration
+title: Install the REST Schema Validation Glue API
 description: This guide will navigate you through the process of installing and configuring the REST Schema Validation feature in Spryker OS.
 template: feature-integration-guide-template
 redirect_from: